Sometimes I’m in a bad mood for… honestly, no real reason.

 My husband and mother-in-law prefer to clean and organize when they are stressed.
 To me, that is totally weird (and also super awesome that my husband cleans!).

-Maybe, I’m in a bad mood because my house is a mess and cleaning and organizing it is just what I need to do to fix it.
+Maybe, I’m in a bad mood because my house is a mess, and cleaning and organizing it is just what I need to do to fix it.
+Or, perhaps I’m stressed because I need to take a little time to organize bills.

 11. Avoid Social Media